What are some general precautions to know when making repairs?

 - Ensure fire escape doors from paint room are clear before painting.

 - Use only properly grounded spray paint equipment.

-- Check pressure gauge on compressor periodically.
-Do not allow pressure to exceed recommended level.
+- Check the pressure gauge on the compressor periodically.
+Do not allow the pressure to exceed the recommended level.

 - Ensure that ventilation filters are not blocked.